 To hear the words cancer or to see a diagnosis of cancer of any type can be difficult for anyone to process and to accept.
-We are proud to offer the knowledge and expertise of Dr. Clinton Kuwada, Co-Director of Hartford Hospital’s Head & Neck Cancer Multidisciplinary Team.
-Dr. Kuwada is one of the few physicians in the state of Connecticut who is fellowship-trained in Head & Neck Surgery, Microvascular Reconstructive Surgery, and Robotic Surgery.
-He treats all types of Head & Neck cancers including cancers of the throat, thyroid, oral cavity, salivary gland, nasopharyngeal and sinus.
+We are proud to offer the knowledge and expertise of Dr. Clinton Kuwada and Dr. Akshay Patel, Co-Directors of Hartford Hospital’s Head & Neck Cancer Multidisciplinary Team.
+Drs.
+Kuwada and Patel are among the few physicians in the state of Connecticut who is fellowship-trained in Head & Neck Surgery, Microvascular Reconstructive Surgery, and Robotic Surgery.
+They treat all types of Head & Neck cancers including cancers of the throat, thyroid, oral cavity, salivary gland, nasopharyngeal and sinus.

 Cancer of the throat is a fairly general term that is used to describe cancerous tumors located in the pharynx (which includes the base of the tongue, the tonsils, and the entrance to the esophagus) or the larynx (known as the voice box).
 Throat cancer develops when cells in the throat undergo genetic mutations, causing them to grow uncontrollably.
 The exact cause isn’t fully understood, though certain factors can contribute to your risk of developing throat cancer.
 These risks can include tobacco use, alcohol use, and human papillomavirus, known more commonly as HPV.

 Signs of throat cancer can include voice changes, hoarseness, cough, sore throat, difficulty or painful swallowing, an ulcer or lump that doesn’t go away, ear pain, or weight loss.

 The types of cancer in the thyroid gland can typically have an excellent prognosis of treatment and recovery.
 Thyroid cancer can be asymptomatic, but common symptoms can include an enlarging neck mass, difficulty swallowing, and hoarseness.